Adopting Best Practices for Cloud Data Management

 The TDWI Cloud Data Management Best Practices Report provides a solid blueprint for organizations to deliver on new analytics initiatives in the cloud.
 Companies can reap the previously mentioned benefits such as scalability, elasticity and faster delivery of new analytics to support the business.
 Two critical components of these best practices are shared inventory and knowledge of HDA assets to facilitate sharing, reuse and collaboration, and virtualizing access to the assets to eliminate costly and risky data movement processes.

 The Datameer Spotlight Virtual Analytics Hub is a SaaS solution allowing analytics teams to find, create, collaborate and publish trusted analytics assets in complex hybrid landscapes.
 Datameer Spotlight provides unified access across analytics silos, increases use of analytics assets and furthers data knowledge to build trust and rapidly answer new business questions.
-To learn more visit the Datameer Spotlight website or test drive Datameer Spotlight by registering for a free trial.
+To learn more visit the Datameer website or test drive Datameer, Sign up for your free trial today!